What is unauthorized access?

-In this article, we break down what unauthorised access means, the potential risks, common tactics used by attackers, real-world examples, and how to safeguard your systems effectively.
-Understanding these key points can help you build stronger defences and keep your data secure.
+In this article, we break down what unauthorized access means, the potential risks, common tactics used by attackers, and how to safeguard your systems effectively.
+Understanding these key points and implementing automated workflows can help you build stronger defences and keep your data secure.

 Key Takeaways

-• Unauthorized access poses serious risks, including data breaches, financial losses, and compromised security.
+• It poses serious risks, including data breaches, financial losses, and compromised security

 • Preventing unauthorized access requires implementing strong passwords, regular security practices, secure data storage, and monitoring user activity on all endpoints.